 Final Thoughts: Vienna in December

 Vienna in December is where the magic of winter meets the charm of history and culture.
-Festive lights, cozy markets, and snowy streets make the city feel like a holiday dream come true.
+Festive lights and cozy markets make the city feel like a holiday dream come true.
 And don’t worry about the cold; it’s just another excuse to warm up with a steaming cup of hot chocolate or mulled wine!

 What is the weather like in Vienna in December?

-Vienna in December is cold, with temperatures typically ranging from 30 F to 40 F (-1 C to 5 C).
+The weather in Vienna in December is damp and cold, with temperatures typically ranging from 30 F to 41 F (-1 C to 5 C).
 You can expect some snowfall, especially toward the end of the month.
 Be sure to dress warmly with layers, as the wind can make it feel colder.
 With shorter daylight hours, it’s best to plan outdoor activities earlier in the day.

 Are Christmas markets open throughout December in Vienna?